AqilHussan/Precision-Medicine/Data Lake/readme.md

 It is recommended to create a new user (without sudo privileges) on the system for running the Hadoop daemons.

 ```
-# add a new user with username hdoop (can be anything you choose)
+# add a new user with username pma (can be anything you choose)
-sudo adduser hdoop
+sudo adduser pma

-# switch user to hdoop
+# switch user to pma
-su - hdoop
+su - pma
 ```
 **Enable passwordless SSH for hdoop**
 Run all these lines separately and go through the prompts as required.
 ```
 #Generate a public/private rsa key pair or SSH key pair
-ssh-keygen -t rsa -P" -f ~/.ssh/id_rsa
+ssh-keygen -t rsa -P ""

+# Press Enter to choose to save the key in the given directory, otherwise enter new directory

 #Store the generated key as an authorized key
 cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys